markosluga/markocloud-contest/README.md

 # MarkoCloud Contest

-A comprehensive solution for managing online contests using AWS services.
+A simple solution for managing online contests using AWS services.
 This project provides tools to collect participant data, store it in DynamoDB, and randomly select winners.

 ## Overview